subramanyampv/kamino/README.md

 ### Travis

-Travis token is set via environment variable `TRAVIS_TOKEN`.
-To obtain the token, you need to run `travis login` and `travis token`.
+To obtain the token for Travis, you need the Travis CLI.
+You need to run `travis login` and `travis token`.
 You can read more here:

 https://developer.travis-ci.com/authentication